jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

         For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=deploy-domain.cli
         For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=deploy-domain.cli

      This will deploy the app-*.ear files to different server-groups of the running domain.
+You should see the following result when you run the script:

+        The batch executed successfully
+        {"outcome" => "success"}

 _NOTE: If ERRORs appear in the server.log when the installing or deploying the quickstart, please stop the domain and restart it.
 This should ensure further steps run correctly._